gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 this library, the Jar binary is built and made available to the consuming component.

 - Change dependency resolution to select a `LibrarySpec` instance that provides a `JarBinarySpec`.
+    - For a requirement that specifies a `project` and no `library`, select the library that may provide a Jar binary.
         - Fail when there is not exactly one such library.
-    - Given a single library, fail when that library does not provide exactly one compatible `JarBinarySpec`.
+    - Given a selected library, fail when that library does not provide exactly one compatible `JarBinarySpec`.
 - Dependency resolution honors the target platform of the consuming Jar binary, so that all API dependencies must be compatible with the target platform.
 - Allows an arbitrary graph of custom libraries and Java libraries to be assembled and built.